CRSpeight/100-days-of-code/log.md

 **Thoughts**: Think one of the reasons I'm being unmotivated currently is the relatively simple nature of the portfolio project, right now I seem to enjoy the javascript portions much more than the CSS/design ones.
 Thinking about jumping over to the API projects and then work on the portfolio intermittenlty.

+### Day 1: February 21st, 2018

+**Today's Progress**: Did 100 of the FCC lessons to refresh my skills.

+**Thoughts**: Rekindled my love of coding, had a rough spell lately but decided to get back on the horse and refocus my personal time on improving myself and my life.
+I went to a FCC meetup on Monday (even dragged a friend), recreated my account and decided to go through lessons to get rid of some of the rust on my skills.
+Excited to get back on this challenge!
+Implementing pomodoro technique again which is really helping my focus!

 <!---
 ### Day 1: September 26, 2017